Jaimilit/CrossFit/README.md

 ### Content
-Text for the index page is taken from Shape at https://www.shape.com/what-is-crossfit-training-7096578 Benefits was also taken from Shape at https://www.shape.com/fitness/tips/health-fitness-benefits-crossfit The terms for the table were taken from this website https://www.crossfitsalemoor.com/crossfit/crossfit-terminology/ Famous WODs were taken from several websites http://gymlion.com/10-most-popular-crossfit-workouts/ https://www.getsweatgo.com/workout/guides/best-crossfit-workouts-17 The icons in the footer were taken from Font Awesome Footer and Famous WODs sections were taken from Love Running Project Navigation menu also inspired by Love Running Project
+Text for the index page is taken from Shape at https://www.shape.com/what-is-crossfit-training-7096578 Text for the benefits was also taken from Shape at https://www.shape.com/fitness/tips/health-fitness-benefits-crossfit The terms for the table were selected from this website https://www.crossfitsalemoor.com/crossfit/crossfit-terminology/ Famous WODs were taken from several websites http://gymlion.com/10-most-popular-crossfit-workouts/ and https://www.getsweatgo.com/workout/guides/best-crossfit-workouts-17 The icons in the footer and the dumbell for the Famous WODs were taken from Font Awesome Footer and Famous WODs sections ideas were taken from Love Running Project Navigation menu also inspired by Love Running Project